Truman-NB/uncensored-smartisan-notes/README.md

 # Uncensored Smartisan-notes
-remove the keywords.txt in the asset of the apk
+replace the content in keywords.txt in the asset of the apk